thomasdavis/backbonetutorials/_posts/2011-10-10-organizing-backbone-using-modules.md

 });
 {% endhighlight %}

-h3.
-A boiler plate module
+## A boiler plate module

-p.
 So before we start developing our application, let's quickly look over boiler plate code that will be reused quite often.

 For convience sake I generally keep a "boilerplate.js" in my application root so I can copy it when I need to.